sabre-io/sabre.io/README.md

     vendor/bin/sculpin generate --watch --server

-The first step will install required dependencies, the second starts a server locally where you can go have a look.
+The first step will install required dependencies, the second starts a server locally where you can go and have a look.
 To test, simply head to
 <http://localhost:8000/>.

 Style guide